Live suggestions

 <div>Suggestions:</div>

-<ul id="suggestions"></ul>
+<ul id="suggestions-list"></ul>

 <div>Hits:</div>

-<ul id="hits"></ul>
+<ul id="hits-list"></ul>

 </fieldset>